John Stehr: Broadcast career

 In December 2018, he was designated a “Sagamore of the Wabash” by Indiana Governor Eric Holcomb — the highest civilian honor bestowed by the state of Indiana.

 Stehr was inducted into the Indiana Broadcasters Association Hall of Fame in October 2022.

 From CBS News to WTHR

 In July 1995, Stehr was hired away from CBS News to become main anchor of WTHR's weeknight newscasts.
 His work has earned him multiple regional Emmy Awards.
-During his tenure, WTHR has consistently maintained the top-rated newscasts in the Indianapolis market.
+During his tenure, WTHR consistently maintained the top-rated newscasts in the Indianapolis market.
 The station won the 2011 Edward R. Murrow Award for overall excellence.
 Stehr announced his retirement on March 28, 2018, but stayed on several extra months due to a co-anchor's illness.
+He appeared sporadically on the air for another year before ending his broadcasting career at the end of 2019.

+Political career

+After retiring from broadcasting, Stehr was appointed to the Zionsville Board of Parks and Recreation, where he served four years, including two years as Board President.
+He is currently in his first term as Zionsville Mayor.